xueyuyibo/Video-Haze-Removal/README.md

 # Video-Haze-Removal
-Dark Channel Prior method to remove image haze for a single image, applied the prototype on a GPU and achieved the real time video haze removal.
+Using Dark Channel Prior method to remove image haze for a single image, applying the prototype on a GPU and achieved the real time video haze removal.